 A big THANKS! to everyone who helped on the campaigns and all the candidates who stood.

 You can find all the county council election results on the whizzy Dorsetforyou website here

 We are proud to have two Green Party town councillors, Kelvin Clayton and Julian Jones.

 Bridport's Green Party town councillors, Julian Jones (left) and Kelvin Clayton (right).

 Elected in May 2015, they have already made an impact: the council is now committed to helping Bridport become the first Living Wage Town.
 And they also succeeded in passing a motion calling on the UK government to retain the Human Rights Act.
-You can read more about their work on the Town Council here.

 Here is a pdf version (1.9 MB) of our second Bridport Green Group newsletter.
 Right click on the image below and choose "Save Link As" (or similar) to download.